marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "talkURL function", "encodeURIComponent function"}}

-This helper function is used to build up a ((URL)) for a talks with a given title.
+And this helper function is used to build up a ((URL)) for a talks with a given title.

 ```{includeCode: ">code/skillsharing/public/skillsharing_client.js", test: no}
 function talkURL(title) {